Social Stratification

 Each day’s questions are worth 1 point.
 They are graded on a check-plus (1 points), check (0.9 points), and check-minus (0.5 point) basis.
 If you don’t turn it in (0 points) or get a check-minus, then that assignment will count as 2 points.
 (The extra point in the denominator will show up in a separate section of the Blackboard gradebook).

-Reading notes will be submitted via Blackboard, and they will not be accepted once class starts.
+Reading notes will be submitted via Canvas, and they will not be accepted once class starts.

 Absence policy on reading notes: